 Home repairs are beginning in May 2017!
 There have been many, many details to work on in order to send back-to-back teams of volunteers to Fort McMurray.
-Thank you very much for your patience.
-Information will be available on our website in April 2017.
-Please stay tuned.
+Thank you very much for your prayers, financial support, and patience.

 A mandatory evacuation was in effected for the entire city of Fort McMurray, Alberta, population 80,000, during the first week of May 2016 as rampant wildfires engulfed everything in its path, consuming homes, businesses, and forests.

 As the fires blazed, World Renew Disaster Response Services (DRS) asked for prayer and financial support.
 Staff and volunteers soon visited Alberta to meet with evacuees and strengthen relationships with the local churches and responders.
 As homeowners were receiving word that they would be able to start returning home in June, the provincial government asked World Renew DRS to begin exploring the possibility of a future unmet needs assessment.
 Representatives of the Reformed (RCA) and Christian Reformed churches in northern Alberta met with evacuees from Fort McMurray, including those from Evergreen Community CRC, to discuss their fire-related needs.